ProgramJordan/RealmLFG-Mobile-App/README.md

 - CRUD functionality for Personal posts + setting.

 This Mobile application was created as a project to demonstrate CRUD functionalitys, use of Cordova.
-Written using JavaScript and jQuery.
+Written using JavaScript and jQuery using the Desktop application WEBSTORM.
 -Current version : app-debug.apk